SCCWRP/CABW2018_R_training/index.md

 ## Software requirements

 Please bring a laptop with the latest version of RStudio and R installed.
-The [setup instructions](setup.html) will guide you through the process.
+Download the compressed [data](https://SCCWRP.github.io/CABW2018_R_training/data/datazip.zip) folder and make sure it is accessible on your computer.
+The [setup instructions](setup.html) will guide you through the rest of the process.
 Take note of the required R packages that you must also download and install.
+Please contact the instructors with any questions or issues related to setup.

 ## Source content